uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 };
 ```

 In addition to the `words` property, you can also define dictionaries.
-I also added a dictionary for my GitHub repos (I have a lot of repos and I don't want to add them all to the `words` property).
-I added the following to the config file:
+I also added a dictionary for my GitHub repos (I have a lot of repos and I don't want to add them all manually to the `words` property) so I can write about them without getting flagged for typos.

 ```js
 module.exports = {